 \subsection{Simulation details}

-In this study, we estimated the shear viscosity of \textit{2,2,4-trimethylhexane} (C$_9$H$_{20}$), a short, branched hydrocarbon commonly used as a lubricant base oil molecule.
-This molecule was selected for its computational simplicity and its relevance to the 10$^\text{th}$ IFPSC~\cite{10thIFPSC}.
-The availability of experimental data and prior computational studies enables validation and benchmarking of our results~\cite{Kondratyuk2019, Cunha2019, Messerly2019, Gong2019, Zheng2019, Bair2019Pressure}.
-We analyzed trajectories from an EMD dataset~\cite{EMDdata2023} computed using LAMMPS~\cite{Thompson2022} with a simulation protocol detailed in our previous work~\cite{Toraman2023}.
-For this study, we expanded the dataset with simulations at a pressure of \SI{1}{\giga\pascal} using the same protocol, and made it available in a more reusable format~\cite{EMDdata2025}.
+We estimated the shear viscosity of \textit{2,2,4-trimethylhexane} (C$_9$H$_{20}$), a short, branched hydrocarbon that was extensively studied in the context of the 10$^\text{th}$ IFPSC.\cite{10thIFPSC} Although this molecule is small compared to base oil lubricant molecules, it does exhibit the piezoviscosity of a realistic lubricant.
+It was selected for the 10$^\text{th}$ IFPSC\cite{10thIFPSC} because its small size facilitates convergence in MD simulations and allows for accurate reference shear viscosity measurements to validate the MD predictions.
+The availability of experimental data and prior computational studies enables validation and benchmarking of our results.\cite{Kondratyuk2019, Cunha2019, Messerly2019, Gong2019, Zheng2019, Bair2019Pressure} We analyzed trajectories from an EMD dataset\cite{EMDdata2023} computed using LAMMPS\cite{Thompson2022} with a simulation protocol detailed in our previous work.\cite{Toraman2023} For this study, we expanded the dataset with simulations at a pressure of \SI{1}{\giga\pascal} using the same protocol, and made it available in a more reusable format.\cite{EMDdata2025}